Palestinians Say Israel Strike Kills Two Children In West Bank - UrduPoint

 Palestinians Say Israel Strike Kills Two Children In West Bank

-A Palestinian official said three people including two children were killed Wednesday in an Israeli air strike on the occupied West Bank which the military said targeted militants
+Palestinian officials said two children were among three people killed in an Israeli air strike on the occupied West Bank on Wednesday which the military said targeted militants

-Tammun, (APP - UrduPoint / Pakistan Point News - 8th Jan, 2025) A Palestinian official said three people including two children were killed Wednesday in an Israeli air strike on the occupied West Bank which the military said targeted militants.
+Tammun, (APP - UrduPoint / Pakistan Point News - 8th Jan, 2025) Palestinian officials said two children were among three people killed in an Israeli air strike on the occupied West Bank on Wednesday which the military said targeted militants.

-The Palestinian foreign ministry condemned the strike, accusing Israel in a statement of harming civilians "under the pretext" of fighting militants.
+The Palestinian foreign ministry in Ramallah condemned the deadly strike, accusing Israel of harming civilians "under the pretext" of fighting militants.

-The Israeli military earlier said its air force "struck a terrorist cell" in the Tammun area, in a statement that made no reference to casualties.
+The Israeli military said the air force "struck a terrorist cell" in the Tammun area.

-Assad said Israeli forces, which have operated in Tammun in recent days, took the bodies of the three Palestinians killed on Wednesday "and officially informed us through coordination that they have" them.
+The Tubas governor said Israeli forces, which have operated in Tammun in recent days, took the bodies of the three Palestinians killed.

-According to Assad, the three were killed in front of their house, which an AFP journalist later said was damaged by shrapnel impact.
+He said they were killed in front of their house, which an AFP journalist said was damaged by shrapnel.

+Relative Jalal Bsharat said they had been at home when "the Israeli occupation army targeted them".

+He said the strike showed Palestinians are not safe, even in their own homes.

-On Tuesday the military said it targeted an "armed terrorist cell" that opened fire at Israeli forces who were conducting a raid in the village, killing two people.
+On Tuesday, the military said it killed two people in a strike on an "armed terrorist cell" that opened fire on Israeli forces who were conducting a raid in the village.

 Tammun residents told AFP that Israeli forces had taken one of the bodies.